$261,188Average Value$251Average Price per Sq Ft18Homes For Sale

 Lamont Elementary School District and Kern High School District serve students living in Lamont.
 “The teachers in this community are great and willing to help,” Cervantes says.
 Younger learners can begin at Lamont Elementary School, which receives a C-minus Niche grade, before moving on to Sunset Middle School, which receives a D-plus.
 Older students can attend Arvin High School, which receives a B Niche grade and is ranked the No. 3 Niche Standout High School in the Bakersfield Area.

-Kids in the area will attend Arvin High School which serves grades 9th to 12th.
+Students in the area often attend Arvin High School.

 1/3